Loss of smell and taste could be the best way to tell whether you have coronavirus, researchers have said.

-On the question of symptoms, NHS England's National Medical Director Steve Powis said: "The two commonest are by far cough and a fever and that is exactly why they are the two symptoms that we are if they get those symptoms."
+On the question of symptoms, NHS England's National Medical Director Steve Powis said: "The two commonest are by far cough and a fever and that is exactly why they are the two symptoms that we are asking people to self-isolate if they get those symptoms."

 The team behind the app developed a model to identify which combination of symptoms together could predict Covid-19 cases.

 The model features a combination of loss of smell and taste, fever, persistent cough, fatigue, diarrhoea, abdominal pain and loss of appetite, and said the strongest predictor is loss of smell and taste.